dwyl/learn-javascript/README.md

 My efforst are realeased under the same license:
-[Creative Commons Attribution-Noncommercial-No Derivative Works 3.0](http://creativecommons.org/licenses/by-nc-nd/3.0/) i.e. you are welcome to read this for *free*, and make corrections, but don't try passing it off as your own work or selling it to others.
+[Creative Commons Attribution-Noncommercial-No Derivative Works 3.0](http://creativecommons.org/licenses/by-nc-nd/3.0/) i.e. you are welcome to read this for *free*, and make corrections, and share it with anyone provided you attibute the source.
+(mostly to avoid fragmentation and duplication of effort!)

 - - -
 Learning JavaScript is no longer *optional* for people that want to build